bertdeterd/vuepress-scp-cf/docs/approuter/start.md

 ## Adjust destination configuration

-Make a mapping between the destination name and the actual url for the app in manifest.yml.
-If you have not made an app yet, deploy and alter this file later.
+Make a mapping between the destination name in `xs-app.json` and the actual target-url for the app in `manifest.yml`.
+If you have not made an app yet, deploy and change the configuration later.<br>
 ``` json
     destinations: >
       [